Flowpack/Flowpack.Listable/README.md

 ## Flowpack.Listable:Collection

 This object is just a simple convienince wrapper around `Neos.Fusion:Collection`, use it if you want to save a few keystrokes.
-It wraps the list with UL and LI tags with a provided name and also set `Flowpack.Listable:ContentCaseShort` as a default for itemRenderer.
+It wraps the list with UL and LI tags with a provided name and also set `Flowpack.Listable:ContentCase` as a default for itemRenderer.

 Configuration options: